BOSC Abstract Submission (2020)

 - Creative Commons licenses that support free “cultural works” : CC0, CC-BY, CC-BY-SA

 Talks chosen from submitted abstracts are generally either “long” (around 15-20 minutes + 3 minutes for question) or short/”lightning” (5 minutes).
 Authors can also choose demo or poster presentation.
 We are discussing how to make those work well in an online context.

 The OBF Travel Fellowship program is aimed at increasing diverse participation at events promoting open source bioinformatics software development and open science in the biological research community.
-The fellowship can be used to cover registration fees, airfare, hotel, or (new this year!) remote participation costs up to a total of USD 1,000.
+The fellowship can be used to cover registration fees, airfare, hotel, or (new this year!) remote participation costs up to a total of US $1,000.
 BOSC speakers are welcome to apply for a fellowship.
-We review applications twice a year.
-The next deadline for applying is April 1, 2020.
+We review applications twice a year, April 1 and October 1.